Pi

 of course, the semicircle.
 This tone then changes a bit as you go

 sounding ("curving") the semicircle.
-This is the charge
+Pages of the book are

-part.
-Yes, the charge is always symmetrical about a point.
-(The
+charge is always symmetrical about a point.
+(The charge and matter

 You move to